pvini07BR/squarebox/README.md

 - Scroll wheel to scroll through items in the hotbar.
 - Ctrl + Scroll wheel to zoom in or out.

+- Press F1 to show/hide game UI.
+- Press F2 to take a screenshot (it will be saved as screenshot.png on the game's directory)
+- Press F3 to show/hide debug info.
+- Press F11 to toggle fullscreen mode (borderless window).

 # Known bugs

 - The collision system for the entities is currently not 100% robust, so entities might still clip through blocks, and it doesn't work well under low framerates.